intuition2021/DeskFocus/README.md

 # DeskFocus
 An application to help students focus during study sessions while studying remotely.

-This application is tested to work with MacOs.
+This application is tested to work with macOS.

 The Website Blocker feature for Windows version requires a minor change in the host path for it to work.